 Increase in Salary

 In most school districts, earning a graduate degree means an increase in salary.
-With the shortage, some districts are offering bonuses and higher salaries for educators willing to work in this field.
+Additionally, with the shortage, some districts are offering bonuses and higher salaries for educators willing to work in this field.
 Oftentimes, it also can help a teacher advance to a professional license and takes the place of needing to earn professional development points (PDPs) in order to keep your license current.

 Promotions and Security